meom-group/DCM/DOC/PortingNotes.md

  Compared with previous releases, NEMO_4.0 uses a new, completly different directory tree for the file layout.
 Although it changes a lot the old-users habits, it is much more coherent and profesional !

-> imagine a simple graph to show it

     arch/   --> architecture files for various computer/compilers cfgs/   --> configurations directory
         /SHARED  --> common namelist, xml files etc to all configs